rpatel26/ECE229Group7/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ECE 229 Group 7 Insights into Mental Fatigue at Work's documentation!
+Welcome to ECE 229 Group 7's documentation!
 ================================================================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

    modules

 Indices and tables
 ==================